simonoche/raspi-cd/README.md

 Deploy to Raspberry Pis from any CI/CD pipeline.

 **How it works:** a lightweight server sits on the public internet.
-Each Pi runs an agent that polls the server for tasks.
-Your CI/CD pipeline pushes a task to the server — the next time the agent polls, it picks it up and executes it locally.
+Each Pi runs an agent that maintains a persistent long-poll connection to the server.
+Your CI/CD pipeline pushes a task — the agent receives it instantly and executes it locally.

 No inbound ports are needed on the Pi.
 The agent connects outbound only.

 ```
 CI/CD pipeline  ──POST /api/v1/tasks──▶  Server (public)
                                               ▲
-                 Agent (Pi) polls on startup, │then every 30s
+                          Agent (Pi) ─────────┘
+                          long-poll: task delivered in milliseconds
 ```

 ---